WoWAnalyzer/WoWAnalyzer/README.md

 <table align="center">
   <tr>
     <td align="center" width="150"><img src="https://www.docker.com/sites/default/files/mono_horizontal_large.png" alt="Docker"></td>
     <td>There's also a Docker container available so you don't have to install any software other than Git (and your IDE).
-Follow the above steps, skipping all `npm` commands and then fire up the Docker container with <code>docker-compose up dev</code> (first start might take a few minutes).
-Just like the regular development environment it will automatically recompile your code and refresh your browser whenever you make changes to the code so long as it is running.</td>
+Follow the above steps, skipping all `npm` commands, and then fire up the Docker container with <code>docker-compose up dev</code> (first start might take a few minutes).
+Just like the regular development environment it will automatically recompile your code and refresh your browser whenever you make changes to the code so long as it is running.
+The app will be available at http://localhost:3000/.</td>
   </tr>
 </table>